notwaldorf/notwaldorf.github.com/_posts/2022-09-01-hallucinations.markdown

 <div class="floatie-bit">
   <img alt="" src="/images/gen-models/4_dalle.png">
   <p><b>DALL-E</b>.
-I expected DALL-E to do well, and it delivers.
-The toucan on the phone is there, the 60s vibe is there, the apron is dubiously missing but we'll give it a pass.</p>
+I expected DALL-E to do well, and it did.
+The toucan on the phone is there, the 60s vibe is there, the apron is dubiously missing but we'll give it a pass.
+It's got the fuzziness of old,
+  spacey, retrofuturism posters (though the prompt has absolutely no actual futurism in it)</p>
 </div>
 <hr>